ALBERTO ORTEGA-TREJO

 On Protest and Capitalism

-Video Installation - at Sullivan Galleries
+Video Installation, Sullivan Galleries

 Video Installation: One curved 60” and two 48” monitors,